DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 In order to publish an OAuth client, you first need to open a pull request for your data integration in either the [`integrations-extras`][5] or [Marketplace][6] GitHub repositories.

-As a part of your pull request, please update your README file with an **uninstallation** section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):
+As a part of your pull request, update your README file with an **uninstallation** section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):

-- To ensure this integration is fully uninstalled, revoke authorization in the Configure tab of this tile or in [OAuth Apps](https://app.datadoghq.com/organization-settings/oauth-applications) within Organization Settings in Datadog.
+- To ensure this integration is fully uninstalled, revoke authorization in the Configure tab of this tile or in [OAuth Apps][9] within Organization Settings in Datadog.
-- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page](https://app.datadoghq.com/organization-settings/api-keys).
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page][10].

 To start the publishing process in the [Developer Platform][4]:

 1. Navigate to the **Publishing** tab under **General**.
-In step 1 of the publishing flow, you receive your published client ID and secret.
-In step 2, you can enter additional information about your integration and see the published `app_uuid` to use below.
+In Step 1 of the publishing flow, you receive your published client ID and secret.
+In Step 2, you can enter additional information about your integration and see the published `app_uuid` to use below.

    Save your client ID, client secret, and `app_uuid` in a secure location.